|

 the west.)

-Canada Day picnic since 2004 (see ICS
+Day picnic since 2004 (see ICS

 Calendar of Events).

 - Tara's Palace.
-The highlight of this priceless collection, located
+The highlight of this priceless collection,

-entrance fee go to children's charities.
+the nominal entrance fee go to children's charities.

 Canada's Tara's Palace connection is the limited edition Mountie